dagnall53/MarineMultiDisplay/README.md

 It cannot therefore be used simultaneously with the standard NMEA display routines.

 There are two critical files for the display are vconfig.txt. (which has the Victron device Mac, key and names), and colortest.txt which has some settings to allow simulation of victron devices and other inputs useful during development.
-The display page uses a jpg (vicback.jpg) as a background for a more colourful display.
+The display pageIndex uses a jpg (vicback.jpg) as a background for a more colourful display.
 The code recognises only Solar chargers , SmartShunt and IP65 AC chargers.
 The graphical format of the display is defined in VICTRONBLE.cpp and (vconfig.txt).
 Each device has selected data displayed in a box with selectable position and height (but with fixed fonts and width).